 Learn more about Social Security Disability at our FAQ page.

 Call Us Today

-From office locations in Sacramento, Woodland, Roseville and Grass Valley, we provide SSDI claims services for people throughout Sacramento County, Yolo County, Nevada County, Solano County, El Dorado County and Placer County, California.
-Call us toll free at or use our convenient email contact form to submit your questions and arrange a free consultation with an experienced Social Security Disability lawyer at our firm.
+For help with your SSI claim, contact our firm.
+We provide SSI claims services for people throughout Sacramento County, Yolo County, Nevada County, Solano County, El Dorado County, and Placer County, California.
+In some cases, we represent people outside of this area as well.
+When you work with our team of experienced attorneys, we stand by you through each stage of the legal process to help ensure you receive fair compensation after a disability.
+Call us toll-free or use our convenient email contact form to submit your questions and arrange a free consultation with an experienced lawyer at our firm.